Kalpana-Goel/debugging-in-d8/README.md

 - useful for debugging, performance testing
 - learn how your site handles request
 - Symfony 2 comes with WebProfiler bundle.
 It collects information about each request made to your site
-- Allows to visualize in the browser
+- Allows to visualize data in the browser
 - WebProfiler is now a sub-module of devel